sagemath/trac_to_gh/Issue 2136.md

 # Issue 2136: matrix visualize_structure is completely broken on osx (at least 10.5) -- why no doctest to catch this!?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2136

 Original creator: rlm